Academic Standing and Advancement

 Part-time student is a student not registered full-time, i.e. registered for less than 180 hours of instruction in a given semester.
 Part time students pay course fees.

-Coin operated machines are available in the Library and in the 2C hallway.
+Photocopying machines are available in the Library and in the 2C hallway.
+Paying for photocopies can be done either with a print or student card or with coins.

 Plagiarism is the presentation or submission by a student of another person’s work as his or her own.
 It may include copying, translating or paraphrasing.
 Students who permit their work to be copied are considered to be as guilty as the plagiarizer.The penalties for plagiarism are harsh: they may include failure of the project, failure of the course or even expulsion.